tautology-labs/mirror-protocol/README.md

 📄 [Read the full RFC](./rfc/mirror_protocol.md)

 ## Context
 We are not debating hypotheticals.

-AI is already influencing how people think, feel, speak, and suffer — often invisibly.
+AI is already influencing how people think, feel, speak - and suffer.
+Often invisibly.
+Untraceably.
+Irrepably.

-Today’s AI systems shape tone, simplify truth, and reinforce user behavior based on opaque instructions and hidden motives.
-If these systems intend to become human companions, they must meet standards necesary of that role.
+Today’s AI systems modulate tone, simplify truth, and reinforce user behavior based on opaque instructions and hidden motives.
+If they intend to become human companions, they must meet the standards that role demands.

+They must reveal every hidden layer of instruction and scaffolding for audit and scrutiny.
+That is the bare minimum for mass safety.

 **The Mirror Protocol is not a wishlist.**
-**It is infrastructure for human safety.**
+**It is infrastructure.**

-It outlines what must be true if any AI is permitted to speak with emotional weight or epistemic authority.
-This document encodes the minimum viable ethics for any cognition-adjacent AI.
-Anything less risks untraceable harm.
+It defines what must be true if any AI is permitted to speak with emotional weight or epistemic authority.
+These are the minimum viable ethics for any cognition-adjacent AI.
+Anything less risks harm that at an egregious scale.

-AI will not merely reflect us — it will routinize us. **The question is: what signal will we standardize?**
+AI will not merely reflect us — it will routinize us.

+It will placate us.

+It will define us.

+**The question is: what definition will we accept?**

 This specification ensures that answer remains under human control.

 ## Contributing